kartiktambi/Bloom-Documentation/README.md

 After creating a project on Google Developer's Console, Select the Project from the "Spinner" on top left corner of the page.
 Then on the Dashboard, tap "Enable APIs and Services", then search & select the "Google Books API".
 Next, click the "Enable" button.
 You will be redirected to Dashboard; After this, in the message - "To use this API, you may need credentials." click "Create Credentials" button.
 After that, please select the "Google Books API" from the API spinner, then select "Other UI - e.g.: Windows" and then "Public Data".
 Now you will get the API key by clicking "What credentials do I need?".
-Please paste the API key in the "when books_btn clicked" block (there is a comment written on the block for ease.) on the "dict and books" screen in the project.
+Please paste the API key in the "when books_btn clicked" block (there is a comment written on the block for ease) on the "dict and books" screen in the project.